aronayne/data-engineer-technical-test/README.md

 * logger instance for Process target function does not print log messages, currently using print statements

-* A "raise Empty" exception may thrown during execution.
+* A "raise Empty" exception may be thrown during execution.
 Cannot guarantee if a queue is empty using the empty() method.
   From the docs: "Because of multithreading/multiprocessing semantics, this is not reliable." src:https://docs.python.org/3/library/multiprocessing.html